trevorjd3141/aye-aye/README.md

-# Aye-aye: Semantic Lexicon Induction
+# Aye-Aye: Semantic Lexicon Induction

 A semi-supervised machine learning lexicon inductor!
 Given just a few examples this algorithm can learn any semantic category